Give The Iupac Name For Each Compound

 Amines

 Amines contain a nitrogen atom with one, two, or three alkyl or aryl groups attached.
-Amines are classified as primary (R-NH2), secondary (R2-NH), or tertiary (R3-N).
+That said, amines are classified as primary (R-NH2), secondary (R2-NH), or tertiary (R3-N).
 To name an amine, identify the alkyl or aryl groups attached to the nitrogen atom.

 1. Identify the alkyl or aryl groups attached to the nitrogen atom.